 Cracks in plumbing connections and valves are common sources of air leaks.
 To test, you can try pouring water over these also.
 Even if a valve is intact, it might still need a replacement seal.

 Probably the happiest cause of an air leak; this allows air to enter the skimmer but is easily addressed by adding water to the pool.
-Also check for a stuck skimmer weir.
+Also, check for a stuck skimmer weir.

 Strainer Basket Drain Plug

 It’s small but this plug can let air in if the o-ring is bad.
-Inspect it for wear and tear and replace if needed.
+Inspect it for wear and tear and replace it if needed.